scalabridgelondon/scalabridgelondon.org/mentors/index.md

 Students need a development environment to use Scala, and you will probably need to help them use it.
 Here is what we recommend:

-* if the student already has something set up, or they are comfortable in a particular tool in another language, keep using that; otherwise
+* if the student already has something set up, or they are comfortable with a particular tool in another language, keep using that; otherwise
 * use [Visual Studio Code][vscode] or [IntelliJ][intellij], depending on which you feel best able to support.
 Note that low spec laptops struggle with IntelliJ; VS Code is a better option here.
-Make sure you install the [Scala bundle][intellij].
+If using IntelliJ use the [Scala bundle][intellij] installer to get everything needed for Scala development.
 If using Visual Studio Code install [Metals][metals] and the [Scala syntax][scala-syntax].

 ## Curriculum